Jawilkes232/Simon/README.md

-# Simon
+### SIMON!
-Simon is a memory "Repeat after me" style game.
+Simon is a memory based "repeat after me style game.
 Simon will display a sequence of colors for you to repeat.